Thalassery Chicken Biryani ( with Marinated Chicken )

 11. Do let us know if you tried it.
 We love to hear from you.

 • Chicken should be rinsed thoroughly several times when making Biryani.
-The raw poultry smell will ruin an absolutely fabulous Biryani.
+The raw poultry smell will ruin a fabulous Biryani.
 Although washing chicken is not a common practice in the West.
 I highly recommend it if you are making a traditional Biryani.

-• The dum pot should be one that is large enough to hold both the rice and masala and enough room for some steam to develop as well.
+• The dum pot should be large enough to hold both the rice and masala and enough room for some steam to develop as well.

 • TIP: Add 1 Spoon of ghee to the dough used for sealing the dum pot.
 It will make it easier to peel off the dried dough after cooking.
 Otherwise, you will have to soak your pots, to wash them later.